 Cross-College Advising Service (CCAS) provides academic advising and facilitates career development for undergraduates who are exploring majors and careers.
 Employing a developmental focus, CCAS is dedicated to holistic student learning.
-CCAS includes the Career Exploration Center, and together we serve the UW-Madison across all eight undergraduate schools and colleges.
+CCAS works closely with the Career Exploration Center, and together we serve UW-Madison across all eight undergraduate schools and colleges.

 CCAS exists to serve all undergraduate students who are undecided about their major, and who seek individualized help to explore academic options.
 CCAS is a great place to start if you:

 • are unsure of how to go about choosing a major

 • have a few ideas in mind and would like help putting together your plan

 • are in the initial stages of identifying your strengths and interests